 At the end of the day.
 I don’t know.

 I would really enjoy finding a great career in this city… or in the Bay Area or in New York.

-All these place have a part of me and I am able to adapt to them easily but I’m not sure why.
-I thought it was hard for introverts to assimilate to new surroundings.
-Am I the exception that proves the rule or am something else?
+All these places have a part of me and I am able to adapt to them easily but I’m not sure why.
+I thought it was hard for introverts to assimilate into new surroundings.
+Am I the exception that proves the rule or am I something else?